 - Nesting: You’ll likely need about 1 nest box per 3 hens.
 However, again… this depends on the breeds.
 Breeds that lay more will spend more time occupying the nesting area.
 For production breeds that may lay 200-300+ eggs for the first few years (such has Leghorns, Production Gold/Black Sex-link hybrids, Rhode Island Reds, Plymouth Rocks and Easter-Eggers), I recommend having 1 nest box per 2 hens.

 - Coop area: This factor is extremely vague… there is no real way to give definite on exactly how much space your particular flock will need.
 Additionally, coop design plays a role in minimal area requirements.
 Some chickens need far more than others to be okay… but when in doubt about minimum space requirements, lean on the ‘more is better’ side of things.
 However, here are some general guidelines that might help: For standard chickens (average-sized chickens) that free-range outside, you will need at least 4 cubic feet of coop space per chicken.
 For chickens kept confined, you will need at least 10 cubic feet of area per chicken.
-Additionally, mixed flocks (flocks consisting of different breeds) with breeds of varying size and temperament often need more room.
+Additionally, mixed flocks (flocks consisting of different breeds or species) with breeds of varying size and temperament often need more room.
 Estimate generously.

 Practical Tips for the Coop

 - Consider removable roosts and/or Dropping Boards (which can make coop cleaning much easier).

 - Opt for a simple, easy coop.
 If it is simple, it will be easier to maintain, which will, believe me, make your chicken-keeping experience more pleasurable.

 - Avoid making roosts to close to the ceiling (chickens can bruise their wings on the ceiling when they fly up on the roost).